CristianCueva/Hacker-News/README.md

 this project taught me how to:

-Retrieve and filter data using SQL commands such as SELECT, ORDER BY, LIMIT, and WHERE.
+Retrieve and filter data using SQL commands such as SELECT, ORDER BY, LIMIT, and WHERE.,

-Aggregate data using GROUP BY and HAVING.
+Aggregate data using GROUP BY and HAVING.,

-Categorize data using a CASE statement.
+Categorize data using a CASE statement.,

-Compute basic statistics using COUNT and AVG.
+Compute basic statistics using COUNT and AVG.,

-Format dates using the strftime() function.
+Format dates using the strftime() function.,

 Round numbers using the ROUND() function.